 Access to Quranic Arabic textbook and workbook by Abdul Wahid Hamid (MELS Publications).

 Why should you start your Arabic studies with Qibla?

+Mastering Arabic, like any language, takes time and dedication.
+This course is the first step in a multi-year Arabic program that will take you from no knowledge of Arabic to the ability to read Arabic texts.
 This course is inspired by the classical approach to teaching and learning Arabic at institutions of religious education located in non-Arab lands.
 This classical approach has been slightly modified in light of modern language-learning techniques adopted by universities in the West and Arabic language institutes in the Middle East.
 The combination of ancient and modern makes this course the first of its kind in the English-speaking world.
 The course is based on the “grammar translation method” of learning a foreign language—focusing on grammatical rules, the memorization of vocabulary and conjugations, translations of texts, and written exercises.

 Take heart in your Arabic studies...did you know...

 The contributions of non-Arab scholars to the Islamic tradition and the corpus of Islamic scholarship have arguably been even greater than the contributions of their Arab counterparts.
 These great minds not only studied the language, but lived it and breathed it – it was their primary mode of communication with the tradition.
 What man has done before, man can do again.

 Why is learning Arabic imperative in your quest for sacred knowledge?

 “The All-Merciful taught the Qur’an, created man, and taught him speech.”
 (55:1-4) Aside from the obvious fact of the Revelation itself being in Arabic, the reference works of every Islamic discipline are written in Arabic.
 It is therefore impossible to master any of the Islamic disciplines without a strong grounding in the Arabic language itself.